Major in Political Science

 American Government and Politics

-In meeting the above requirements, students should develop a specialty within one of the four subfields of Political Theory, Comparative Politics, International Politics, or American Government by taking the introductory 100-level course in that subfield, and at least three 200-level courses in that subfield.
-It is recommended that one of those 200-level courses in the subfield selected by each major should be a seminar.
+In meeting the above requirements, students must develop a specialty within one of the four subfields of Political Theory, Comparative Politics, International Politics, or American Government, by taking the introductory, 1000-level course in that subfield, and at least three 2000- or 3000-level courses in that subfield.
+It is also recommended that one of the subfield’s upper-level courses should be a seminar.

 To Declare Your Major in Political Science